We are well ahead of last year’s pace on both the marathon and half marathon.

 There is no easy answer to that question.
 Before 2010 the answer was always yes.
 In 2010 you may recall the BAA had serious problems with their registration system.
 In reaction (in our opinion over-reaction) they shifted the opening of registration to September.
 So now it depends on how quickly they sell out.
 This past year was well over subscribed and sold out before Baystate.
 In 2012 it closed two days before Baystate.

 We have lobbied (and so have many inside the BAA) for registration to be pushed back until after the fall marathons.
 So far we have not been successful.
-But we continue to hope the BAA will make the adjustment, not just for Baystate, but for Philly, Chicago, Marine Core, New York and all the other great fall marathons.
-You can help to asking the BAA to move the opening of registration until after Thanks Giving.
+But we continue to hope the BAA will make the adjustment, not just for Baystate, but for Philly, Chicago, Marine Corp, New York and all the other great fall marathons.
+You can help to asking the BAA to move the opening of registration until after Thanksgiving.

 Outside Magazine looked at marathons with greater than 1,000 finishers and checked out their median times to determine the fastest marathons in the country.
 Baystate was ranked 4th on the list.
 The list was topped by our big neighbor – Boston, thanks to their qualifying requirements.
 Aside from them, the only others to beat us were downhill runs.